hirosystems/stacks-subnets/docs/getting-started.md

 node ./mint.js 0
 ```

+We can see this transaction either on the Clarinet interface or in the Devnet
+network on the explorer.

 Once the mint has been processed, we can deposit it into the subnet:

 ```js
 node ./deposit.js 1
 ```

+We can see this transaction either on the Clarinet interface or in the Devnet
+network on the explorer.

 We can verify that the NFT is now owned by the subnet contract
 (`ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.subnet`) on the L1 using: